Empirical probability

-In probability theory and statistics, the empirical probability, relative frequency, or experimental probability of an event is the ratio of the number of outcomes in which a specified event occurs to the total number of trials, i.e. by means not of a theoretical sample space but of an actual experiment.
-More generally, empirical probability estimates probabilities from experience and observation.
+In probability theory and statistics, the empirical probability or experimental probability of an event is an estimate of the probability of the event occurring.
+A common estimator for the empirical probability is the relative frequency, calculated as the ratio of the number of recorded event outcomes to the total number of trials.
+It is produced by means not of a theoretical sample space but of an empirical sample.
+More generally, empirical probability may be estimated from experience and observation.

-Given an event A in a sample space, the relative frequency of A is the ratio $\tfrac m n,$ m being the number of outcomes in which the event A occurs, and n being the total number of outcomes of the experiment.
+Mathematically, given an event A in a sample space, the relative frequency of A is the ratio $\tfrac m n,$ m being the number of outcomes in which the event A occurs, and n being the total number of outcomes of the experiment.